NjokiCynthia/my_team_app/README.md

 The new Chamasoft app

-## You should know
+## You should know:

-There two flavors available: dev & prod:
+There are two flavors available: dev & prod:

 a) flutter run --flavor dev